eclipse-archived/smarthome/docs/documentation/concepts/items.md

 | LATEST, EARLIEST   | -                             | DateTime                                    | Sets the state to the latest/earliest date from all member states                                                                                |

-Examples for derived states on group Items when declared in the Item DSL:
+Examples for derived states on Group Items when declared in the Item DSL:

-- `Group:Number:COUNT(".*")` counts all members of the group matching the given regular expression, here any character or state (simply count all members).
+- `Group:Number:COUNT(".*")` counts all members of the Group matching the given regular expression, here any character or state (simply count all members).
 - `Group:Number:AVG` calculates the average value over all member states which can be interpreted as `DecimalTypes`.
-- `Group:Switch:OR(ON,OFF)` sets the group state to `ON` if any of its members has the state `ON`, `OFF` if all are off.
+- `Group:Switch:OR(ON,OFF)` sets the Group state to `ON` if any of its members has the state `ON`, `OFF` if all are off.
-- `Group:Switch:AND(ON,OFF)` sets the group state to `ON` if all of its members have the state `ON`, `OFF` if any of the group members has a different state than `ON`.
+- `Group:Switch:AND(ON,OFF)` sets the Group state to `ON` if all of its members have the state `ON`, `OFF` if any of the Group members has a different state than `ON`.
-- `Group:DateTime:LATEST` sets the group state to the latest date from all its members states.
+- `Group:DateTime:LATEST` sets the Group state to the latest date from all its members states.

 ## State and Command Type Formatting